-- equity securities up to a nominal amount of US\$48,051,850 (representing two-thirds of the Company's issued share capital as at March 13, 2017 (the latest practicable date prior to the publication of this document) under an offer to existing shareholders on a pre-emptive basis (that is including a rights issue or an open offer), with one-third being available only in connection with a rights issue (in each case subject to any adjustments, such as for fractional entitlements and overseas shareholders, as the Directors see fit); - b. equity securities up to a maximum nominal value of US\$3,603,888, representing approximately 5% of the issued ordinary share capital of the Company as at March 13, 2017 otherwise than in connection with a pre-emptive offer to existing shareholders on an unrestricted basis;
+- (a) equity securities up to a nominal amount of US\$48,827,222 (representing two-thirds of the Company's issued share capital as at March 4, 2020 (the latest practicable date prior to the publication of this document)) under an offer to existing shareholders on a pre-emptive basis (that is including a rights issue or an open offer), with one-third of the Company's issued share capital being available only in connection with a rights issue (in each case subject to any adjustments, such as for fractional entitlements and overseas shareholders, as the Directors see fit); - (b) equity securities up to a maximum nominal amount of US\$3,662,041 (representing approximately 5% of the issued ordinary share capital of the Company as at March 4, 2020) otherwise than in connection with a pre-emptive offer to existing shareholders on an unrestricted basis.

-Resolution 19 will authorize the Directors to allot equity securities up to a maximum nominal value of US\$3,603,888, representing approximately 5% of the issued ordinary share capital of the Company as at March 13, 2017 otherwise than in connection with a pre-emptive offer to existing shareholders to be used for an acquisition of specified capital investment.

-The disapplication authority sought in Resolutions 18 and 19 is in line with institutional shareholder guidance, and in particular with the Pre-emption Group's Statement of Principles (the 'Pre-emption Principles').
+Resolution 18 is, in line with best practice, proposed as a separate special resolution.
+If this resolution is passed by shareholders, it will afford the Directors an additional power to allot equity securities on a non-pre-emptive basis and for cash up to a further maximum nominal value of US\$3,662,041, (representing approximately 5% of the issued ordinary share capital of the Company as at March 4, 2020).
+The Directors shall use any power conferred by Resolution 18 only in connection with an acquisition or a specified capital investment which is announced contemporaneously with the issue, or which has taken place in the preceding six-month period and is disclosed in the announcement of the issue.
+The disapplication powers sought in Resolutions 17 and 18 are in line with the Pre-emption Group's Statement of Principles (March 2015) (the 'Pre-emption Principles').
 The Pre-emption Principles allow the annual disapplication of pre-emption rights to include 5% of issued ordinary share capital to be issued on an unrestricted basis and an additional 5% of issued ordinary share capital to be used for "an acquisition or specified capital investment".
-In May 2016 the Pre-Emption Group published template disapplication resolutions to assist companies.
-These envisage that where a company seeks the additional 5% disapplication authority this must be done via a separate resolution.
-The Company has adopted this approach.